 The British are acquiring more territories in the region. click to view

-The Opium Wars (1839-42 and 1858-60) led to several "unequal treaties" being imposed on China, entirely favorable to the Europeans.
+In China, the Opium Wars (1839-42 and 1858-60) led to several "unequal treaties" being imposed on China, entirely favorable to the Europeans.
 In 1853 Japanese isolation was suddenly ended by a show of force by an American naval squadron, and a similar set of treaties were imposed on Japan as on China.
 Korea has been the only country in East Asia to successfully isolate itself from the unfriendly forces swirling around it.

 What has happened in China and Japan could barely have been in greater contrast.
 While Japan has single-mindedly set about modernizing herself, China has struggled to deal with the Western challenge.
 Her attempts at modernization have been fitful and uncoordinated, and she has been handicapped by rebellion on a massive scale (notably the Taiping rebellion, 1850-65).
 This has gravely dislocated the enormous country, and allowed foreign nations to further impose their will on her government.
 As a result, the Qing regime has become more and more discredited in the eyes of its Chinese subjects.
+The coming decades will see the long succession of Chinese imperial dynasties come to an end.

 The Qing dynasty is shaken by a great rebellion. click to view